-The Sub-Fund promotes environmental and/or social characteristics by aiming to have a higher ESG score of its portfolio greater than that of its investment universe which will at all times have an average ESG rating of "D" using Amundi's ESG rating methodology.
+The Sub-Fund promotes environmental and/or social characteristics by aiming to have a higher ESG score than that of the investment universe.
 In determining the ESG score of the Sub-Fund and the investment universe, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
+For the purpose of this measurement, the investment universe is defined as ICE BofA Euro Non-Financial Index.
+No ESG Reference Index has been designated.